Published or Revised October 15, 2014

 Last spring the Dragons were 15-4 in conference play, Region XIV Tournament Champions, and made it to the Sweet 16 round in the NJCAA National Tournament.
 His PJC record is 87-39, and overall college head coach record is 111-46.

 Taylor’s second year at PJC brought a a 2011-12 season record of 24-7, on the heels of a 2010-11 season record of 22-9 and a second round Region XIV Tournament appearance.
 Prior to returning to PJC (Taylor was assistant coach under Bill Foy at PJC, 2000-2002), he was Associate Head Coach at the University of South Alabama in Mobile.

 In three seasons at USA, Taylor helped the Jaguars win the Sun Belt Conference Championship and an at-large bid in 2007-08 to the NCAA Tournament.
 In 2008-09, he helped USA to a 20-win season and a finish as Sun Belt Conference Tournament runners-up.
 In 2009-10 Taylor helped USA beat 18th-ranked Florida and Arkansas out of the Southeastern Conference.
 He had an overall record of 63-33 in three seasons with USA.

-While Taylor was assistant coach at the University of North Texas, the Mean Green won the 2006-07 Sun Belt Tournament and an NCAA Tournament berth.
-UNT won a school record 23 games that season.
+While he was assistant coach at the University of North Texas, the Mean Green won the 2006-07 Sun Belt Tournament and an NCAA Tournament berth; UNT won a school record 23 games that season.

 This is Robert Ford’s first season with the Dragons as assistant men’s basketball coach.
 He comes to PJC from Neosho County Community College in Chanute, Kansas.
 While there, he helped guide the Panthers to a 21-11 overall record.
 The Panthers advanced to the second round of the Region VI tournament for the first time in eight years.